gkapfham/python-talk-abstracts/pycon_education_2025_chasten.md

-# "Automated and Configurable Program Analysis and Linting with Chasten"
+# "Automated and Configurable Programming Project Checking with Chasten"

 ## Abstract

+Instructors who invite their students to complete programming assignments often need automated tools to confirm that a submission meets the stated requirements.
-Stop wrestling with regular expressions (regex) and complex abstract syntax tree (AST)-based frameworks to analyze and lint your Python code!
-Chasten offers an elegant solution by leveraging XPath expressions to search Python's abstract syntax tree, making static code analysis both powerful and accessible.
-In this talk, you'll discover how to implement custom linting rules, enforce coding standards, and perform sophisticated pattern matching in your Python projects using a tool designed for both simplicity and flexibility.
-Whether you're a developer tired of writing fragile regex patterns, an instructor validating student code, or a project maintainer who wants to ensure code quality, Chasten provides the perfect balance of power and usability for your static analysis needs.
-More details about chasten are available at: https://github.com/AstuteSource/chasten.
+Although it is possible to use regular expressions or abstract syntax tree parsing to perform these types of checks, these approaches are often either error-prone or time-consuming to build.
+This talk presents Chasten, a Python tool that offers an elegant solution by leveraging XPath expressions to search Python's abstract syntax tree, making static code analysis both powerful and accessible.
+This presentation explains how teachers can implement custom linting rules, enforce coding standards, and perform sophisticated pattern matching on a student's Python programming project.
+More details about freely available and open-source Chasten tool are available at: https://github.com/AstuteSource/chasten.

 ## Key Takeaways